MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/net-requirements-built-in-master-planning.md

 - On the **Overview** tab – The item requirements of the product dimensions.
 - On the **Item coverage** tab – The coverage settings that were used during requirements calculation.
 - On the **Summary** tab – The breakdown of the requirements totals according to transaction type.
 - On the **Period** tab – The receipts, issues, and projected available inventory for each of the periods defined by the period template.
-You can also get a graphical view of the pojected available inventory.
+You can also get a graphical view of the projected available inventory.

 In the bottom section of the **Net requirements** page, you can review: